 Intake Procedures / Booking

 The jail intake process is made up of each of the following steps:

 - They’ll put you in a holding cell.
 If the jail is really busy, you will have to wait a while to get processed.

-- Firstly, you must answer a bunch of questions, such as what is your legal name, your address, birth date and a contact person.
+- Firstly, you must answer a bunch of questions, such as what your legal name is, your address, birth date and a contact person.

 - They’ll also ask about your mental and medical history.

 - You will be given an inmate ID number.

 - Any property you have will be taken away from you and stored until you get discharged from jail.